juliet448/juliet1227/README.md

 ### General Revenue GROWTH
 The graph above showsthat there is a noticeable reduction in revenue across most region from 2015.

+- Factors driving growth: Quality product, availability of product in the market.
+- Impact on market: Increased sales and profitablity just like that of Ekiti and other markets involved,the Top 5 market.

+### Challenges and Constraints
+---
+- Barriers to entry: Lack of man power, Technology, distance and  high cost of transportation
+- Market limitations: Technology, Distance,  transportation and inflation which leading to unavailability of product to our clients.

+### Recommendations
+---
+- Strategic investments: Man power,Technology, Online sales, discounting of goods and services.
+- Market expansion: internet, Road side marketing, and rural areas
+- Operational improvements: Advertising, availability of goods, especially in locations where products are in high demand.

+### Conclusion

+The Ekiti market is expected to grow at by 40% of  growth rate driven by the recommendations above in the next quarter,  with the top 5 market we have series of opportunities those reveneue in top 5 and 10 locations.